Gianlucorso/DELL-XPS15-9570/ubuntu-18.04/README.md

   * Installation process should start.
   * When completed a window should appear asking for restarting the system, click on `Restart Now` button
-  * A message should appear to remove the USB stick and press Enter.
+  * A message should appear to remove the USB stick and press `Enter`.
      If the computer blocks at this point just force the shutdown by holding the power button until the monitor shut down.
 If so, turn on again the PC.